Scholarships & Aid

 Early auditions are encouraged because of the competitive nature of awards.
 To be considered for a music scholarship, you must audition by the final visit day in the spring.

-Covenant offers a competitive pipe & drum scholarship that is awarded to students who demonstrate the ability to contribute to Covenant’s Pipe & Drum Corps.
+Covenant offers a competitive pipes and drums scholarship that is awarded to students who demonstrate the ability to contribute to Covenant College Pipes and Drums.
 For students who have experience playing the bagpipes or a Scottish snare drum, this scholarship provides an opportunity to contribute to the Covenant community through music.

 An audition must be completed before April 1 of any academic year for priority consideration.

-If you are interested in scheduling a pipe & drum audition, please contact the campus visit coordinator.
+If you are interested in scheduling a pipes and drums audition, please contact the Campus Visit Coordinator.
 The Campus Visit Coordinator will communicate and coordinate with the academic affairs office to schedule the campus visit appointments and pipe and drum audition times.
 You may submit an application here.

 Grants